 As you can imagine, this doesn’t come up very often in Maryland.
 I have done a lot of car accident and other personal injury claims, but I rarely have seen the case where the defendant was trying to hurt the plaintiff.

 Usually, the defendant in a personal injury case is just negligent.
+That means the accident was due to a mistake – not a purposeful action.
 Sometimes they may be outrageously negligent, but they are rarely doing it on purpose.

 Conclusion & Next Steps